ktafakkori/feloopy/README.md

 </div>

 FelooPy requires Python 3.10 or later to be installed on your system.
-If you don't have Python installed, or if you have an older version, you can download it from the [official website](https://www.python.org/downloads/) and follow the installation instructions.
-Alternatively, if you are using [Anaconda](https://www.anaconda.com/download/), you can create a new environment with Python 3.10 or later and install FelooPy in that environment:
+If you don't have Python installed or a Python interpreter with the necessary version, you can download it from the [official website](https://www.python.org/downloads/) and follow the installation instructions.
+Alternatively, if you are using an[Anaconda](https://www.anaconda.com/download/) distribution, you can create a new environment with Python 3.10 or later and install FelooPy in that environment, as follows:

 ```
 conda create --name your_environment python=3.10